longyg/docx4j/CUSTOMIZATION.md

 Here are customization histories made based on official [plutext/docx4j](https://github.com/plutext/docx4j), the histories are listed in descending order by date.
+## 2023.7.18
+### Changes
+1. Enhance `Containerization` to avoid grouping single paragraph into div.
+And avoid grouping table into div together with paragraph.

 ## 2023.6.19
 ### Changes
 1. Implements `DStrike` class to support <w:dstrike />